 Ginza has been Japan's pinnacle of shopping classiness and opulence since the early 1900s, typified by its grand, long-established department stores.
 Today, Ginza draws thousands of tourists from other parts of Japan and Asia for its reputation of elegance and haute couture.

-The recession has seen an influx of casual clothing brands in addition to the scores of top class iconic stores that line Ginza's streets.
-But the reason even the less exclusive brands target Ginza is for the gloss that having a store in Ginza adds class to any brand image, and stores here strive to outdo each other in elegance and chic.
+The recession has seen an influx of casual clothing brands in addition to the scores of iconic top-class stores that line Ginza's streets.
+But having a store in Ginza adds class to any brand image, and stores here strive to outdo each other in elegance and chic.

-Ginza shopping is centered on a 1km stretch of Chuo-dori ("Central Avenue"), three streets running parallel west of Chuo-dori, and numerous elegant tree-lined little streets that connect them.
-Chuo-dori is pedestrian-only on Saturdays, Sundays and public holidays from noon until 5 pm (October - March) or 6 pm (April - September).
+Ginza shopping is centered on a 1 km stretch of Chuo-dori ("Central Avenue"), three streets running parallel west of Chuo-dori, and numerous elegant tree-lined little streets that connect them.
+Chuo-dori Avenue is pedestrian-only on Saturdays, Sundays and public holidays from noon until 5 pm (October - March) or 6 pm (April - September).

 The center of Ginza is the Ginza 4-Chome (yong-chomay) intersection on Chuo-dori and Harumi-dori.
 It is overlooked by the iconic old Wako Building with its clock tower on the north side, and the Mitsubishi Dream Center across from it on the south side.